WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

 The `Column` class and its child classes describe the validations we use to write the data collected by provider scripts.
 The `add_item` method has docstrings with short descriptions of what each property is.
-The information from these items will be added into the mapping from step 1.
+The information from these items will be added into the `media_properties` dictionary from step 1.

 ```{code-block} python
 media_properties = {